scot-taylor-ibm/compare-comply/getting-started.md

   - The `termination_dates` array lists the date or dates on which the document is to be terminated.
   - The `contract_types` array lists the contract type or types as specified in the document.
   - The `contact_terms` array lists the contract duration or durations as specified in the document.
+  - The `payment_terms` array lists the duration or durations of expected payment as specified in the document.

 Each of the arrays contains zero or more objects that list the following items: